milkicow/cache/README.md

 ## Compiling

-To compile each of the cache you need to use make:
+To compile each of the cache you need to use сmake:

 ```
-make
+сmake
 ```

 To compile each of the cache you need to make "cache" or "perfect_cache":